GDani31/ShellShock-Live-Trajectory-Prediction/README.md

 # ShellShock-Live-Trajectory-Prediction
-This is a ssimple Pythonscript which is basically a cheat to the Game ShellShock Live.
+This is a simple Pythonscript which is basically a cheat to the Game ShellShock Live.